Moody's Q2 2021 Earnings Call Transcript

 Rob Fauber

-President and Chief Executive Officer at Moody's
+President and CEO at Moody's

 Operator

-This concludes Moody's Second Quarter 2021 Earnings Call.
-As a reminder, immediately following this call, the company will post the MIS revenue breakdown under the Investor Resources section of the Moody's IR homepage.
-Additionally, a replay of this call will be available after 3:30 p.m.
+This concludes Moody's second quarter 2021 earnings call.
+As a reminder, immediately following this call, the company will post the MIS revenue breakdown under the investor resources section of the Moody's IR homepage.
+Additionally, a replay of this call will be available after 3:30 P.M.
 Eastern Time on Moody's IR website.
 Thank you very much.